QubesOS/qubes-core-admin-client/doc/manpages/qvm-backup.rst

 The first positional parameter is the backup location (absolute directory path, or command to pipe backup to).
 After that you may specify the qubes you'd like to backup.
-If not specified, all qubes are included.
+If not specified, the default list based on the VM's "include in backups" property will be used.

 Authors
 -------